Deutsch: Diät / Español: Dieta/ Português: Dieta / Français: Diète / Italiano: Dieta

 - Macro and Micronutrient Balancing: The practice of monitoring and balancing the intake of macronutrients (carbohydrates, proteins, and fats) and micronutrients (vitamins and minerals) to meet specific nutritional needs.

-In conclusion, diet in the fitness context refers to the food and nutritional choices individuals make to support their fitness goals and overall health.
+diet in the fitness context refers to the food and nutritional choices individuals make to support their fitness goals and overall health.
 It encompasses various types of diets, including balanced diets, low-carb diets, high-protein diets, plant-based diets, and Mediterranean diets.
 Selecting the right diet and considering individual nutritional needs can help individuals achieve their desired fitness outcomes, whether it's weight loss, muscle gain, or improved performance.

 --